rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 1.
 Game Setup and Initialization (11 Points)
 [x] 1.1 Game Session Creation (3 Points)
-[x] 1.1.1 Implement logic for creating a new game session (unique session ID, host assignment) (2 Points) [ ] 1.1.2 Reference: All session joining, lobby, ready, and persistence requirements are consolidated in Phase 3.
-[x] 1.2 Player Initialization (4 Points)
+[x] 1.1.1 Implement logic for creating a new game session (unique session ID, host assignment) (2 Points) [x] 1.2 Player Initialization (4 Points)
 [x] 1.2.1 Assign each player a unique identifier and display name (1 Point) [x] 1.2.2 Initialize each player with 20 points (1 Point)